-Available for the web, Android and iOS platforms; MapQuest is one of the oldest in the domain of map and digital navigation services.
-MapQuest is acquired by AOL, and it offers some handy features no other apps has to offer.
+Available for the web, Android, and iOS platforms; MapQuest is one of the oldest in the domain of map and digital navigation services.
+MapQuest is acquired by AOL, and it offers some handy features no other apps have to offer.

 If you often commute by public transport, MapQuest is the best for you, and you can even book cabs directly from within the app if you find it difficult to walk or cycle to your next destination.
 MapQuest supports multipoint navigation feature, which can be super handy if you want to stop at some places for a short relaxing session or for some meals.